The page covers:

 these dangers and were seeking redemption.
-The building was completed in 1747 and it was dedicated to S. Pasquale di Baijlon.
-St. Paschal Baylon (1540-92) was a Spanish Franciscan friar known for his many ecstatic visions.
+The building was completed in 1747 and during its construction ancient inscriptions making reference to Bona Dea, a mysterious Roman goddess, were found.
+Similar to a nearby church, it was dedicated to St. Paschal Baylon, a XVIth century Spanish Franciscan monk who was canonized in 1690.
 In Italy, most likely because his surname (It.
 Bailonne) rhymed with donne (women), he was the object of a particular devotion by women in search of a husband.

-The view is taken from the green dot in the 1748 map below.
+The view is taken from the green dot in the 1748 small map below.
 In the description below the plate Vasi made reference to: 1) Conservatorio di S. Pasquale; 2) S. Giovanni Battista dei Genovesi; 3) S. Maria dell'Orto; 4) Part of S. Cecilia.
 4) is shown in another page.
-The small map shows also 5) S. Salvatore della Corte; 6) Spedale di S. Maria dell'Orto; 7) Arco de' Tolomei.
+The map shows also: 5) S. Salvatore della Corte; 6) Spedale di S. Maria dell'Orto; 7) Arco de' Tolomei.